What is MDXCrowdfund?

 Finding Sponsors is vital if you are to achieve your funding target.
 For advice on how to promote you project, you can visit the Promotion section of the Hubbub Academy.
 Hubbub also have some great advice and checklists in their Promotions Guide.

-Can I raise more than my minimum needed?
+Can I raise more than my target goal?

 What happens if funding is completed before the completion date?

 Nothing unless you ask us to bring your end date forward for you.
 You can do this using our contact form.
 That said, Sponsors can continue donating even after your target has been reached so you might want to stick with your end date so that you can generate even more.
 Projects offering great rewards often exceed their funding target!

 You can cancel a project by informing us using our contact form.
 We will notify your Sponsors.

 What if I can't complete my project as listed?